Josephorokpo/javascript-calculator/README.md

  npm run deploy

 This will build the project and push the static files to the gh-pages branch, making it live on GitHub Pages.

+## Acknowledgments
+This project is based on the FreeCodeCamp Javascript-calculator project.
+It serves as a practical implementation of React.js and CSS skills.